Skip to main content

 In a confidential, off-the-record meeting, we will listen, explore different options for addressing your concerns, help you navigate relevant organizational resources, and coach you through how to effectively communicate your concerns to others should you choose to do so.
 We can also help facilitate informal discussions between two or more people when appropriate or work with groups experiencing conflict.

 What is an ombuds?
 The term “ombuds” (pronounced “ahm–buhds”) comes from a Swedish term meaning “a person who has an ear to the people.”
 The ombuds team is an independent, impartial, informal, and confidential resource for SNHU faculty and staff.
-The ombuds team has two ombuds (Jai Calloway and Scott Deyo, see bios below) available to work with faculty and staff to effectively manage, address, and surface university-related issues.
+The ombuds team has two ombuds (Fhanysha Gaddis and Scott Deyo, see bios below) available to work with faculty and staff to effectively manage, address, and surface university-related issues.
 The ombuds team supplements and does not replace formal administrative channels.

 FAQs